2014 The Profit on CNBC 500: Finish

 The race restarted with nine laps to go and Harvick held off Dale Earnhardt Jr. to score the victory.
-Harvick praised his Stewart-Haas Racing team for the efforts in the early part of the season, since his move from Richard Childress Racing, stating "to add an extra team, bring in a bunch of new guys, new driver, Rodney Childers has just done a phenomenal job of putting this team together.
+Harvick praised by his team for the efforts in the early part of the season, since his move from Richard Childress Racing, stating "to add an extra team, bring in a bunch of new guys, new driver, Rodney Childers has just done a phenomenal job of putting this team together.
 These guys all want to win that is why they came here".
 He added that he was "really happy" with the engine that had been provided by Hendrick Motorsports.
 Earnhardt Jr. was disappointed to miss out on the victory, stating that he "would have loved to have won the race, am a little disappointed to have come that close", but like Harvick, praised his team for their performances, adding that they have "a lot of great chemistry and good communication going back and forth.
 Everybody's confidence is very high.
 Everybody's mood and morale is really high".